jwvg0425/cppson/README.md

 just add 'src/cppson.hpp' file to your project.

 # Branch
-- master : simple version. use own parsing system(inefficient, slow, unstable).
+- v-1.0 : simple version. use own parsing system(inefficient, slow, unstable).

 - jsoncpp-compatible : use jsoncpp to parse json file. recommand to use this version.